 The LNAU-0137-648 serves to clean-up the spectrum in addition to amplifying the desired signals.
 The output filter is particularly sharp and narrow, eliminating most of the signals cited above.
 The louder APT Weather Satellite signal and the quieter background makes the SDR operate effectively and at its peak performance.
 Under these conditions, the quality of the SDR becomes less distiguishable (you cannot tell much of a difference between the results of a low-cost SDR or a high-end receiver).

 When the LNA is used with an RTL-SDR USB dongle, please pay attention to the version number V2 and below will require that you open the dongle's housing and solder a jumper to engage the internal Bias Tee.
-For version 3 (V3) dongles, you will need to run batch file command (download batch ZIP file here):rtl_biast -b 1 <--turns bias tee ON (Windows)
+For version 3 (V3) dongles, you will need to run a batch file or the below console commands (download batch ZIP file here):rtl_biast -b 1 <--turns bias tee ON (Windows)*

 rtl_biast -b 0 <--turns bias tee OFF (Windows)*